UK to water down electric car making rules as Vauxhall closes factory

 Car makers have been battling high energy costs after Russia’s invasion of Ukraine, and they have had to pass on costs to customers.
 They did this very successfully in the wake of the pandemic when factory closures meant a shortage of cars.

-But now, as factories have been churning out more cars, they are met with customers feeling the pinch of higher energy bills and mortgage payments.
-Their efforts to sell more electric cars have also stalled.
+But now, as factories have been churning out more vehicles, they are met with customers feeling the pinch of higher energy bills and mortgage payments.
+Efforts to sell more electric cars have also stalled.
 EVs cost more to make because of the expensive materials needed to produce their large batteries.

 Stretched customers are choosing them at a slower rate, meaning car makers have had to slash their prices, eating away at margins.